Chart Color Schemes

 Canterbury displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Canterbury, as per the latest Census evaluation, 64.7% of dwellings were houses, with the remaining 35.4% being semi-detached apartments, or other types.
-This compares to Melbourne metro's 55.5% houses and 44.5% other dwellings.
-Home ownership in Canterbury stood at 49.1%, with mortgaged dwellings at 31.3% and rented ones at 19.6%.
-The median monthly mortgage repayment was $3,500, higher than Melbourne metro's average of $3,000.
-The median weekly rent in Canterbury was $515, compared to Melbourne metro's $451.
-Nationally, Canterbury's mortgage repayments were significantly higher at $3,500 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Canterbury's dwelling structures, as per the latest Census, consisted of 64.7% houses and 35.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 55.5% houses and 44.5% other dwellings.
+Home ownership in Canterbury was at 49.1%, with mortgaged dwellings at 31.3% and rented ones at 19.6%.
+The median monthly mortgage repayment in the area was $3,500, while the median weekly rent figure was $515.
+Nationally, Canterbury's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing